vrunge/M2algorithmique/README.md

 ## Package Presentation

-The `M2algorithmique` R package is an **example package** designed to help students develop their own R/Rcpp packages as part of the **M2 Algorithmic courses in the Data Science master’s program at Université d’Évry Paris-Saclay**.
+The `M2algorithmique` R/Rcpp package is an **example package** designed to help students develop their own R/Rcpp packages as part of the **M2 Algorithmic courses in the Data Science master’s program at Université d’Évry Paris-Saclay**.